John Willes-Johnson: Writing career

 Willes-Johnson wrote at least one literary work – A Journal of a Tour through parts of France, Italy and Switzerland, in the years 1823–4 – published in 1827.

 Political career

-Willes-Johnson was elected MP for Montgomery at a by-election in 1861, caused by the death of David Pugh, and held the seat until his own death in 1863.
+Willes-Johnson was elected MP for Montgomery at a by-election in 1861, caused by the death of his father-in-law David Pugh, and held the seat until his own death in 1863.

 Personal life

 He married Elizabeth de Windt, daughter of John de Windt, in Paris in 1821, and they had one child: